cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 }
 ```

+Using this data as source, one could write an API that allows to query for the path, base denom without querying a node.

 A relayer can create a new `channel` from a newly created (without an established identity) to another blockchain without revealing too much of its information.
 Storing path information in the IBC denom that we can trace back and checking the associated client from the channel allows us to make an estimation of the security guarantees of the asset.

 ### Ensure the IBC Client Isn't Expired

-Next to verifying the identity of the chain (or rather light client), antoher thing to consider is whether the light client is expired.
+Next to verifying the identity of the chain (or rather light client), another thing to consider is whether the light client is expired.

-In the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
+In the event that Tendermint consensus fails (if >1/3 of validators produce a conflicting block, this is called a _double signing_), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen with a `frozen_height` that is nonzero.
 In the previous example, the output of `gaiad query ibc channel client-state` confirms the client status and you know the IBC client is not expired.

 <HighlightBox type="docs">